2 Spirit History in Edmonton

 In the mid-2000's, the ATSWG incorporated as the Two Spirit Circle of Edmonton Society (TSCES).
 It was created by the natural leaders Dale Ahenakew, Ed Lavallee, Roxanne Roan, Warren Winnipeg, and others.
 During its existence, the TSCES had several projects aimed at building a 2 Spirit presence in and around Edmonton.
 In February 2003, they co-hosted the first Canadian Forum on Two Spirit Peoples, HIV/AIDS, and Health.
 The TSCES also worked with local organizations to create a two-week training program in 2004/05, explaining who 2 Spirit people are and how to work with them.
 Additionally, from 2003-2006 the TSCES held cultural transfer ceremonies to explore historic cultural teachings of 2 Spirit peoples with the help of local Elders.
 Unfortunately, the TSCES no longer exists.

 In 2015 Dr. James Makokis and Ryan Buffalo established a new organization called 2SYEG (short for 2 Spirit Edmonton).
-Dr. Makokis and Mr. Buffalo were instrumental in establishing a 2 Spirit group that still runs out of the Pride Centre.
+Dr. Makokis and Mr. Buffalo were instrumental in establishing a 2 Spirit group that still runs today.